-- No STR ban is proposed. - Establish a STR License with the following limits: - For new STRs, only one license is permitted per owner and per property.
-Said differently, if someone has two properties, the County would only issue one license for one of the properties, not both.
-See exceptions noted below. - STR license priority would be given to those who currently have the required licenses (Business License and Transient Occupancy Tax Certificate) to operate an STR. - License terms include a two year term for an initial license and four year terms for subsequent renewals. - STR license may be revoked if there are three documented Code violations in the two-year license term. - Grandparent clauses have been added in multiple instances where activities that are currently allowed and do not pose health and safety issues will continued to be allowed, including the following: - STR operators that currently have multiple STRs would continue to be able to operate up to three STRs. - The death of a spouse would not require that a new STR license be obtained. - An ADU created before January 1, 2020, when the State law went into effect prohibiting the use of statewide exemption ADUs for STRs, could be used as an STR. - Apartments and condos that are currently being used for STRs could continue being used as STRs. - If there are multiple STRs currently being operated on a single property, those STRs could continue being used as STRs. - Limit number of STRs to 510 in the Coastal Zone - Ensure basic life and health safety standards for rentals, including basic emergency preparedness requirements. - Ensure compliance with existing County regulations related to noise, trash, and allowed STR unit types, and administrative penalties.
+- No STR ban is proposed. - Limits on the ultimate number of STRs are proposed, while there are no limits in Dillon Beach and the Seadrift Subdivision.
+This in turn allows for the growth of STRs in traditional vacation communities while preserving housing in areas where there is more workforce housing. - Establish a STR License with the following limits: - For new STRs, only one license is permitted per owner and per property.
+Said differently, if someone has two properties, the County would only issue one license for one of the properties, not both. - STR license priority would be given to those who currently have the required licenses (Business License and Transient Occupancy Tax Certificate) to operate an STR. - License terms include a two year term for an initial license and four year terms for subsequent renewals. - STR license may be revoked if there are three documented Code violations in the two-year license term. - Clauses have been added in multiple instances to permit current STR operations to continue activities that are currently allowed and do not pose health and safety issues regardless of new requirements, including the following: - STR operators that currently have multiple STRs would continue to be able to operate up to three STRs. - An ADU created before January 1, 2020, when the State law went into effect prohibiting the use of statewide exemption ADUs for STRs, could be used as an STR. - Ensure basic life and health safety standards for rentals, including basic emergency preparedness requirements. - Ensure compliance with existing County regulations related to noise, trash, and allowed STR unit types, and administrative penalties.